 Recommendations from the Aged Care Royal Commission

-Recommendations 68 and 66B from the Aged Care Royal Commission have both been adopted by the Federal Government.
-Recommendation 66B requires staff of residential aged care services when calling an ambulance for a resident, to provide the paramedics on arrival with an up-to-date summary of the resident’s health status, including medications and advance care directives.
-Recommendation 68 requires every approved provider of aged care delivering personal care or clinical care to use a digital care management system interoperable with My Health Record.
+Recommendation 66B requires staff of residential aged care services when calling an ambulance for a resident to provide the paramedics on arrival with an up-to-date summary of the resident’s health status, including medications and advance care directives.

 What aged care providers need to do:

-- Aged care management requires a system for Advance Care Directives that is verifiably up-to-date, editable, legal, available 24/7 and able to be provided by the staff to paramedics on their arrival.
+- Aged care management requires a system for Advance Care Directives that is verifiably up-to-date, legal, available 24/7 and able to be provided by the staff to paramedics on their arrival.

 - Staff must demonstrate they understand advance care planning, and the needs and preferences of their individual consumers and residents.